In this section

-Arrange to have one of the stamped copies of the Application for minor civil dispute – consumer dispute forms delivered to the person or business you are claiming against as soon as possible.
-This should be delivered to the respondent in person or can be delivered to a business in person or by post.
-This is called ‘serving’ the documents.
+Arrange to have one of the stamped copies of the Application for minor civil dispute - consumer dispute forms served on the person or business you are claiming against as soon as possible.
+This should be served on the respondent in person or can be delivered to a business in person or by post.

 The QCAT published a Tribunal Practice Direction number 2009/08 (updated November 2013) about service of documents in person.
 Visit the QCAT website to download an up-to-date copy of the directions for service.
 You should get legal advice if you intend to serve the documents on the respondent yourself.

 Once the documents have been served on the respondent, you need to fill in an Affidavit of service (Form 9), which is available on the QCAT website.
-See the sample completed form in Sample documents and forms.
+See sample documents and forms .